 In fact, several other papers have shown the opposite - that a lack of saturated fats in the diet is unhealthy.

 • While cholesterol in food can raise blood cholesterol, most high blood

 cholesterol comes from eating food with saturated and trans fat.

 • Food labeled “cholesterol-free” may still contain saturated and trans fat.

 Wrong.
 There is no evidence that eating cholesterol raises the level of cholesterol in your blood.
 In fact, there is no cholesterol in your blood AT ALL.
 Cholesterol rides inside a lipoprotein which is in your blood.
 There is no such thing as a blood cholesterol level.
 And the more cholesterol you eat, the less your body makes.
 Neither does saturated fat raise your level of cholesterol.

 The NYC Dept. of Health has some serious reading to do.

-Bear in mind that any diet research paper that shows deleterious health effects always has carbohydrate as one of the primary macronutrients.
+Bear in mind that any diet research paper that shows deleterious health effects always has carbohydrate, not fat, as the primary macronutrient.
 I challenge anyone to find a diet study where fat is high and carbohydrate is low (under 100 grams per day) with deleterious health effects.
 In fact what you will find is the exact opposite.

 Yes - you can have your fat and eat it too!